eliasfuericht/Multithreaded-Raytracer/README.md

-# RaytracingWeekend
- Raytracing in one weekend
+# A Multithreaded Brute Force Raytracer - based on the Raytracing in one Weekend Series by Peter Shirley